StanJulia/StanSample.jl/README.md

 This default behavior can be disabled by setting the postional `check_num_chains` argument in the call to `stan_sample()` to `false`.

 Threads on C++ level can be used in multiple ways, e.g. to run separate chains and to speed up certain operations.
 By default StanSample.jl's SampleModel sets the C++ num_threads to 4.

-See the [graphs](https://github.com/StanJulia/Stan.jl/tree/master/Examples/RedCardsStudy/graphs) subdirectory in the RedCardsStudy in the Examples directory for an example.
+See the RedCardsStudy example [graphs](https://github.com/StanJulia/Stan.jl/tree/master/Examples/RedCardsStudy/graphs) in Stan.jl and [here](https://discourse.mc-stan.org/t/stan-num-threads-and-num-threads/25780/5?u=rob_j_goedman) for more details, in particular with respect to just enabling threads and including TBB or not on Intel, and also some indications of the performance on an Apple's M1/ARM processor running native (not using Rosetta and without Intel's TBB).

+In some cases I have seen performance advantages using both Julia threads and C++ threads but too many combined threads certainly doesn't help.
+Note that if you only want 1000 draws (using 1000 warmup samples for tuning), multiple chains (C++ or Julia) do not help a lot.

 ## Installation